wjtelliott/shiny-sniffle/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your `.env` file.
+Make sure your environment file is in the directory `/shiny-sniffle/server/`

-`PORT` (3000 as default)
+`PORT` (3000 or preference)

 `DATABASE_URL` (postgres//user:pass@endpoint/db)

 ## Installation

+Make sure you run the `database.sql` file in your PostgreSQL server before launching this project.

-Installing this project and dependencies
+Installing this project and dependencies:

 ```bash
   git clone https://github.com/wjtelliott/shiny-sniffle.git